 Installation techniques, infill in particular, helps prevent matting in artificial turf.
 If no one walked on a synthetic lawn, the fibers wouldn’t be subjected to pressure and wouldn’t bend.
 Because most synthetic grass will be walked on, infilling — distributing granules among the synthetic grass blades and working it into the pile – is necessary.
 In filling the voids, proper infill gives the long synthetic fibers something to lean on when they are pressed and bent, enhancing the resilient performance characteristics of the yarn.

 The choice of turf also determines whether turf is going to lay down on the job.
 Synthetic grass with wider blades of thicker microns typically stand up best to heavy traffic best.
-Also, in general, shorter blades (such as those found in’s Pet Turf) will mat down less than taller blades.
+Also, in general, shorter blades (such as those found in SGW’s Pet Turf) will mat down less than taller blades.